ACI Border Gateways

 Following are the guidelines and limitations for the ACI border gateways feature.

-• Hardware support for ACI border gateways are leaf platforms with FX and above with 32GB of RAM.
+• Hardware support for ACI border gateways are Nexus 9000 platforms from FX models and above, as long as they support 32GB of RAM (Hence, FX2 platforms are not supported).

 • Dedicated leaf nodes for the ACI border gateway functionality.
-Coexistence with border leaf functions (L3Outs) in a border gateway is planned for a future release.
+Coexistence with border leaf functions (Tenant L3Outs) in a border gateway is planned for a future release.

 • L2 Multicast traffic forwarded as BUM.

-• In Cisco APIC 6.1(1), an unenforced VRF is required on the Cisco ACI fabric for VRFs that need to be stretched.
+• In Cisco APIC 6.1(1), an unenforced VRF configuration is required on the Cisco ACI fabric for VRFs that need to be stretched.
+This limitation is only applicable in Cisco APIC 6.1(1).

 • Support for a single ACI fabric (can be Multi-Pod).

-• VNIs for a bridge domain or VRF needs to be symmetrical across Cisco ACI and the NX-OS fabric.
+• Prior to Cisco ACI release 6.1(4), VNIs for a bridge domain or VRF needs to be symmetrical across Cisco ACI and the NX-OS fabric.
 As you cannot control the VNIDs that are assigned by Cisco APIC to the VRFs or bridge domains, initial support is only available for the VRFs or bridge domains that are stretched from Cisco ACI to VXLAN EVPN domain to ensure that matching VNIDs can be configured on the remote VXLAN EVPN fabrics.

 • You must select the same set of spine nodes as the internal route-reflector and the mpod-spine in the given Pod.